imnasnainaec/nx/docs/blog/2022-01-25-new-terminal-output-performance-improvements-in-nx-13-5.md

 Nx is a smart, extensible build framework to help you architect, test, and build at any scale — integrating seamlessly with modern technologies and libraries while providing a robust CLI, computation caching, dependency management, and more.

-If you aren’t familiar with it, learn about Nx at [nx.dev](https://nx.dev/).

 ### New Terminal Output 💅

 Folks that have been following along in our journey for quite some time know already that at Nx we strive for the best possible DX.
 The current terminal output was always something we haven’t been super happy with, especially if you run some of the commands that trigger the execution of multiple tasks (e.g. affected commands, run-many etc).
 This is why we’re even more excited about this feature: the new dynamic Nx terminal output is now the default for everyone.